AckerlyXu/heima/articles/active-directory/active-directory-passwords-getting-started.md

 If this version number is greater than or equal to **1.0.0419.0911**, or you are installing Azure AD Connect, you can skip to [Step 2: Enable Password Writeback in Azure AD Connect through the UI or PowerShell and verify](#step-2-enable-password-writeback-in-azure-ad-connect).

-> [AZURE.NOTE]
+> [!NOTE]
 > If this is your first time installing the Azure AD Connect tool, it is recommended that you follow a few best practices to prepare your environment for directory synchronization.
 Before you install the Azure AD Connect tool, you must activate directory synchronization in either the [Office 365 Admin Portal](https://portal.partner.microsoftonline.cn) or the [Azure Classic Management Portal](https://manage.windowsazure.cn).
-For more information, see [Managing Azure AD Connect](/documentation/articles/active-directory-aadconnect-whats-next/).
+For more information, see [Managing Azure AD Connect](./active-directory-aadconnect-whats-next.md).
 >
 >